redchamps/extra-sorting-options/README.md

 1. Catalog > Categories > Display Setting > Available Product Listing Sort By
 2. Store > Configuration > Catalog > Storefront > Product Listing Sort by

-## Installation

-> composer require redchamps/module-extra-sorting-options

-Contributions are more than welcome :-)

 Please visit our store https://redchamps.com for more free/paid extensions from us.